radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-4-1.md

 ## Bug Fixes

-- [API-4423]: When creating a proxy using a data source on Identity Data Management v8.4.0 and configuring failover LDAP servers, clicking "Test Connection" reports a connection failure.
+- [API-4423]: Fixed an issue when creating a proxy using a data source on Identity Data Management v8.4.0 and configuring failover LDAP servers, clicking "Test Connection" reports a connection failure.
 The proxy itself is functional and browsable in the Directory Browser despite the error.

 ## Known Issues

 The following issues have been identified in this release and will be addressed in a future release: